vkuchinov/dataVisualization/NeuralNetworks/README.md

 }
 ```

 While, M. didn't do, actually we didn't even discussed it, any functions for adding/removing hidden neurons and layers, the UI part for doing it could be considered as placeholders.
+Ridiculous crazy, cause adding/removing is just nothing more but playing with NN Lyaers parameter.
+[10,10] > [9,10] removes one neuron from first hidden layer, [9,10,10] created another third hidden layer with 10 neurons.

 The same for sliders.
+Just placeholders.

 The only interaction which could be done at this stage is a player along with some minor actions.